Azure/azure-devtestlab/Artifacts/README.md

 Create a pull request that includes
 * a detailed description of the new contribution or the change,
 * steps on how to test the artifact and/or changes, and
-* screenshots of your the expected output, where possible, from your own testing.
+* screenshots of the expected output, where possible, from your own testing.